 - Composition dealers and taxpayers having no transactions will file returns on a quarterly basis

 - B2B sales invoices to be reported at invoice level along with 4 digit HSN code.
-So it seems the current requirement of combining line items at rate-level will no longer be needed.
+So the requirement of combining line items at rate-level no longer needed.

-- During Transitional phase 2, the return will have a section to specify the self-declared ITC
+- During Transitional phase 2, the returns to have a section to specify the self-declared ITC

-While we all await the new return formats, it is anticipated that the content of return will be reduced and simplified with the objective of easing the reporting burden for taxpayers.
+While the new return formats were awaited, it was anticipated that the content of return would be reduced and simplified with the objective of easing the reporting burden for taxpayers.

 Under the new filing process, there won’t be any auto-reversal of credit for the buyer in case the supplier does not pay taxes.
-Further, several other mechanisms to safeguard interests of taxpayers and Government and to prevent fraudulent transactions will be put in place.
-For instance, in case of defaults, the taxes will be recovered first from seller and reversal of credit for buyers will be considered in case of situations like missing seller, closure of business by supplier or supplier not having adequate assets etc.
+Further, several other mechanisms to safeguard interests of taxpayers and Government and to prevent fraudulent transactions to be put in place.
+For instance, in case of defaults, the taxes to be recovered first from seller and reversal of credit for buyers to be considered in case of situations like missing seller, closure of business by supplier or supplier not having adequate assets etc.

-The Council has also announced incentive to taxpayers for encouraging digital payments.
-A concession of 2% with a ceiling of Rs.100 per transaction will be provided to taxpayers who are making payments in digital mode, subject to the conditions specified.
+The Council also announced incentive to taxpayers for encouraging digital payments.
+A concession of 2% with a ceiling of Rs.100 per transaction to be provided to taxpayers making payments in digital mode, subject to the conditions specified.

-Phase wise implementation of new returns will make the transition process easier and the taxpayers, consultants and software providers will have sufficient time to adapt to the changes.
+Phase wise implementation of new returns to make the transition process easier and the taxpayers, consultants and software providers to have sufficient time to adapt to the changes.

 Other GST Council Meeting